MicrosoftDocs/entra-docs/docs/identity-platform/apple-sso-plugin.md

 macOS Platform Single Sign-on (PSSO) is a new feature powered by the Microsoft Enterprise SSO plug-in which enables users to sign in to Mac devices using their Microsoft Entra ID credentials.
 PSSO;

-- Allows users to go passwordless by using Touch ID.
 - Uses phish resistant credentials, based on Windows Hello for Business technology.
 - Saves customer organizations money by removing the need for security keys.
-- Advances Zero Trust objectives using integration with Secure Enclave, and smart card authentication methods.
+- Advances Zero Trust objectives using integration with secure enclave, and smart card authentication methods.
+- Allows users to go passwordless by using Touch ID (optional), or by using secure enclave, smart card methods.

 Refer to the [macOS Platform Single Sign On (PSSO) overview](../identity/devices/macos-psso.md) documentation for further details.